cboettig/ews-review/manuscript.md

-postulated, such as increasing variance and coefficient of variation, [@Carpenter2006b], increasing autocorrelation [@Dakos2008], increasing skewness [@Guttal2008a] can all be directly derived from the changing eigenvalue in a saddle node bifurcation.
+postulated, such as increasing variance and coefficient of variation, [@Carpenter2006b], increasing autocorrelation [@Dakos2008], increasing skewness [@Guttal2008a] can all be directly derived from the changing eigenvalue in a saddle node (also called fold) bifurcation.
 Consequently, experimental evaluations of warning signals have largely focused on this situation as well.
-CSD has frequently been studied in the context of models exhibiting a saddle-node bifurcation.
+CSD has frequently been studied in the context of models exhibiting saddle-node bifurcations.

 @Dai2012 studied yeast cell growth in a microcosm and demonstrated that an Allee effect created a saddle-node bifurcation in the system.
 When the cell density